enebular/docs/en/InfoMotion/DatasourcePubnub.md

 ###Registration

 Register at https://www.pubnub.com/.
-Once you are registerd and logged in at the main dashboard click on create a new app.
+Once you are registered and logged in at the main dashboard click on create a new app.

 ![](/_asset/images/InfoMotion/datasources/pubnub/pubnub-app-list.png)

-Create the appplication.
+Create the application.

 ![](/_asset/images/InfoMotion/datasources/pubnub/create-app.png)